AntelopeLCA/antelope/doc/interfaces.rst

   linked during background computation
 - **foreground**: Working environment for constructing models through reference to the other interfaces

-Each interface is handled by a separate subclass in the Antelope interface.
+Each interface is handled by a separate Antelope subclass.
+Click on the links to read about them.